madgal/qmcpack_input_generator/README.md

     The Hamiltonians in each are created based on whether a pseudopotential was used.
     If it's an all-electron calculation then a Cusp Correction folder will be created.

-    For single determinant calculations: Only main directory will be generated For mulit determinant  calculations: Within the main directory there will be cutoff directories containing the Optimization and/or DMC folders.

 ###

 ### Example of use